Machiara National Park

+Geography

 The park covers an area of 33,437 acres.
 It contains evergreen broadleaved forests and deciduous broad-leaved woodlands and forms a part of Western Himalayan Broadleaf forest region; a Global 200 Ecoregion.
 The average rainfall is 1526.7 mm per year.
 The month receiving most rainfall is July, November is the one with the least rainfall.

-It was notified in 1996 as a National Park.
+Wildlife

+Machiara National park has a high biodiversity and is home to many significant mammals, birds and plants.
+The species include snow leopard, Kashmir musk deer, western tragopan, cheer pheasant, lammergeier, Himalayan vulture, Himalayan quail, hoary-throated barwing, white-cheeked bushtit, white-throated bushtit, Scaly-breasted cupwing, orange bullfinch and Kashmir nuthatch.
+The park has been designated an Important Bird Area (IBA) by BirdLife International.